This post may contain affiliate links which help support Girls Can Grill.

+This is one of my favorite fresh tuna recipes.
 Start by selecting fresh albacore tuna steaks from your fish monger.
 I recommend grabbing about three 4-ounce filets.

 Give them a quick brine with some oil, pickle juice, salt, pepper and celery salt.
 These are the flavors you find in tuna salad, so by adding them to the brine, your salad will be flavored on multiple levels.

 For the salad dressing, combine mayo, mustard and a little acid like lemon juice and vinegar.

-It’s delicious served on a bed of lettuce or between two slices of bread.
+Grilled tuna salad is delicious served on a bed of lettuce or between two slices of bread.